People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 The Journal of Thoracic Disease published the results of a study that appeared on the U.S. National Library of Medicine website in May 2019.
 The study analyzed 71 people who had localized pleural mesothelioma (stage 1 or stage 2 mesothelioma) and underwent surgery between 2009 and 2013.

-The patients underwent P/D, the less-invasive option for treating pleural mesothelioma.
-At the end of the operation, they received HITHOC (heated intrathoracic chemotherapy0.
-This region of the body includes the lung cavity, the since-removed pleura and the diaphragm.
+The patients underwent P/D, the less aggressive surgical option for treating pleural mesothelioma.
+At the end of the operation, they received HITHOC (heated intrathoracic chemotherapy).
+The HITHOC is placed into the chest cavity after removal of the pleura, part of the diaphragm and any diseased tissue in the area.
 The surgeons used cisplatin and doxorubicin as the chemotherapy drugs.

-People who had a complete macroscopic resection — meaning the surgeons also removed the diaphragm and/or pericardium — had great outcomes.
+People who had a complete macroscopic resection — meaning the surgeons were able to remove all visible tumors, removal of the diaphragm and/or pericardium — had great outcomes.
 Their median survival time following surgery was around 28 months, more than double the median of 13 months for patients who did not undergo complete resection.

 Other studies followed up on this success and found similar results: